Flu1/Baloxavir/README.md

 # Baloxavir
 Analysis of next-generation sequencing data from ferret nasal wash samples for the paper - Baloxavir treatment of ferrets infected with influenza A(H1N1)pdm09 virus reduces onward transmission.
+A description of the samples can be found on the sample spreadsheet.

 1. Sample sequences can be downloaded from https://www.ebi.ac.uk/ena -project number PRJEB33516.
 Download the sequences and put them in a new folder in your working directory.